MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 *Note: The github plugin allows Jenkins to receive notifications from GitHub when code changes occur, and trigger builds or other actions in response.*

-### Configuring the Jenkins project that I want to build a trigger for when code changes
+### Step 4: Configuring the Jenkins project that I want to build a trigger for when code changes
 - In Jenkins, click on "**Configure**" for the project, and go to the "**Build Triggers**" section.
 - Check the "**GitHub hook trigger for GITScm polling**" checkbox.
 This will enable the Jenkins project to automatically poll your GitHub repository for code changes and trigger a build if there are any.
 - Save the configuration changes.